ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 The WDM Label Range represents the frequency slots that are available for WDM LSPs to be set up over a given WDM Link.

-The WDM Label Range is defined by augmenting the label-restriction list, defined in {{!I-D.ietf-teas-rfc8776-update}}, with WDM technology-specific attributes, using the l0-label-range-info grouping (for WSON only models) or the flexi-grid-label-range-info grouping (for DWDM flexible-grid only models) or the wdm-label-range-info grouping (for models that supports both WSON and DWDM flexible-grid).
+The WDM Label Range is defined by augmenting the label-restriction list, defined in {{!I-D.ietf-teas-rfc8776-update}}, with WDM technology-specific attributes, using the l0-label-range-info grouping (for WSON only models) or the flexi-grid-label-range-info grouping (for DWDM flexible-grid only models) or the wdm-label-range-info grouping (for models that support both WSON and DWDM flexible-grid).

 Each entry in the label-restriction list represents either the range of the available central wavelength values (in case of CWDM fixed-grid) or the range of the available nominal central frequencies values (in case of DWDM fixed or flexible grids): the grid-type attribute defines the type of grid for each entry of the list.

-In case of DWDM flexible grid, each entry in the label-restriction list represents also the range of the supported slot width values based on the following attributes, defined based on concepts used in {{?RFC7699}}:
+In case of DWDM flexible grid, each entry in the label-restriction list also represents the range of the supported slot width values based on the following attributes, defined based on concepts used in {{?RFC7699}}:

 * slot-width-granularity, which represents the minimum space between slot widths;